josmar-crwdstffng/angular/aio/content/guide/component/component-structure.md

 Supported style file extensions include `.css`, `.less`, and `.scss`.
 The path for the `styleUrls` property is relative to the directory in which the component resides.

-The following code example shows a component with metadata that includes the `selector`, `template`, and `styleUrls` properties.
+In the following code example, the metadata in a component includes the `selector`, `template`, and `styleUrls` properties.

 <code-example format="typescript" header="A component with metadata for HTML template file and SASS style file" language="typescript">